ilmari99/MoskaResearch/README.md

 Hidden information games are a subset of games where players have incomplete information about the game state.
 Hidden information games are generally more difficult for AI, since the AI has to learn to play the game, without knowing the full game state, and Monte Carlo simulation methods get very complex as hidden information increases.

 In this project, I use agent based modelling to simulate a finnish 'Moska' card game, and gather data from these simulated games.
-A neural network for evaluating the game position is then trained with supervised learning, and implemented as an evaluation function for an agent.
+The data is used to train a neural network predicting how good a position is.
+An agent based on this neural network is then used to play against the hand-crafted agents, and the results are compared.

 The NN based agents perform better than the hand-crafted agents, from which the data was gathered.

-The complexity of Moska was approximated by running simulations, and the state space was found to be roughly 3*10^159, with a branching factor of 3.9 and depth of 268.
-With the total number of possible initial states of 3*10^29, the total number of possible games is roughly 10^189.
+The complexity of Moska was approximated by running simulations, and the state space was found to be roughly *3x10^159*, with a branching factor of 3.9 and depth of 268.
+The total number of possible initial states is *3x10^29* and hence the total number of possible games is roughly *10^189*.

 ## Table of Contents <!-- omit in toc -->